samikump/SixDiceColorYahtzee/README.md

 That should do the trick!

+But WHY six dice and colored?
+Well, first of all, I was introduced to the traditional Yahtzee in the 90s.
+Then, in early 2000s, I found an online game that had colored dice and some cool scoring categories, such as Painted House, Flush and Rainbow.
+I also found a variation of the traditional (non-colored) Yahtzee that had six dice instead of five and scoring categories such as 3 Pairs, 2x 3 of a Kind etc.
+Although I really liked the colored (five dice) Yahtzee, I noticed a problem in it... there are six sides on each die, but only five colors.
+This means that on each die, one color is over-represented.
+Consequently, this would result in either unbalanced colors or each die have exactly same number combinations double-colored.
+Solution: combine 6 dice traditional Yahtzee with colored Yahtzee!

-So, what are the main differences to traditional yahtzee?
+So, what are the main differences to traditional Yahtzee and/or colored Yahtzee?
-Well, I already mentioned that there are 6 dice instead of 5.
-In addition, the dice are colored, meaning every side of a die has a different background color.
+Like I already mentioned that there are 6 dice instead of 5 and the dice are colored, meaning every side of a die has a different background color.
-This gives several new scoring categories.
+This gives several new scoring categories, which are explained below.
-Let's start with the ones where you don't need to worry about the background colors of the dice.

 3 Pairs			        : this means 3 distinct pairs, for example 2-2-4-4-6-6 (this would give a score of 24) 2x 3 of a Kind		  : this means 2 distinct sets of 3, for example 4-4-4-5-5-5 (this would give a score of 27) 5 of a Kind		      : self-explanatory, but this is not yahtzee in the 6 dice version, for example 5-5-5-5-5-6 (this would give a score of 25)
 Huge Straight		    : even longer than the large straight in traditional yahtzee, requires all six dice to make 1-2-3-4-5-6, gives a score of 35
 Extended Full House	: a set of four combined with a pair, for example 1-1-1-1-3-3, gives a score of 35 Yahtzee			        : requires all six dice to have the same number of eyes, worth 50 points

 Then we have those where the color matters.